 The end result?

-No difference!
 Even when dieters substituted ALL whole grains for refined grains (which no sensible person would do) there was only a minuscule difference in energy balance.
 (3)

 You can now legitimately say, “Yes, that is what I’m saying.
 There will be a very small difference, but there won’t be much difference, and here’s the reference.”“– Martin MacDonald